 Regarding the precise ways in which partners can look at the various cross-pollination opportunities it depends on the type of partner and, as we tackled, the applications.

 Jean-Pascal Riss: Indeed.
-In being more selective around the solution architecture there are opportunities for panel builders but also for contractors and system integrators to work with partners in the markets Nicolas and I serve and where there is already an overlap.
+In being more selective around the solution architecture there are opportunities for panel builders but also for contractors and system integrators to work with business partners in the markets Nicolas and I serve and where there is already an overlap.

 I think panel builders really can benefit here.
 Moreover, system integrators working in industrial segments can identify opportunities and get in touch with Schneider Electric for help, training or a partnership on the level of harmonic distortion mitigation from a holistic critical power building perspective, offering more value to their clients.
 It’s a new business opportunity for engineers who might today focus only on topics like industrial controls.